-College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.
+College Factual recognizes the best colleges and universities in its annual rankings.
+These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Texas A&M University - College Station Faculty
+Learn more about Texas A&M University - College Station admissions.

 The student to faculty ratio is often used as a measure to gauge how much access students will have to their professors - the lower the number, the better.
-At Texas A&M University - College Station, this rate is 21 to 1, which is high when compared to the national average of 15 to 1.
+At Texas A&M University - College Station, this rate is 19 to 1, which is high when compared to the national average of 15 to 1.

 The full-time faculty percentage at Texas A&M University - College Station is 87%.
 This is higher than the national average of 47%.

-Texas A&M University - College Station has a freshmen retention rate of 92%.
+Texas A&M University - College Station has a freshmen retention rate of 94%.
 That's a good sign that full-time students like the school and their professors enough to want to stick around for another year.
 It's also a sign that the admissions team did a good job in choosing applicants who were a good fit for the school.

-During the 2017-2018 academic year, there were 53,065 undergraduates at Texas A&M with 46,724 being full-time and 6,341 being part-time.
+During the 2017-2018 academic year, there were 55,568 undergraduates at Texas A&M College Station with 49,442 being full-time and 6,126 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|